Xylambda/torchfitter/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/Xylambda/torchfitter?style=for-the-badge)
 ![GitHub issues](https://img.shields.io/github/issues/Xylambda/torchfitter?style=for-the-badge)

-`TorchFitter` is a simple library I created to ease the training of PyTorch models.
+`torchfitter` is a simple library I created to ease the training of PyTorch models.
 It features a class called `Trainer` that includes the basic functionality to fit models in a Keras-like style.

 The library also provides a callbacks API that can be used to interact with the model during the training process, as well as a set of basic regularization procedures.

+Additionally, you will find the `Manager` class which allows you to run multiple experiments for different random seeds.
+The class is still in testing stage, so unexpected behaviour may occur when using it.

 ## Installation
 **Normal user**